Founder and CTO (former Chairman and CEO) Origin | ADT Research

 Distinguished University Professor (Ret.) and Christine Kim Eminent Professor of Information Technology, University of Maryland, College Park

-He was 2022 IEEE President and CEO.
-He strived to "Make IEEE Your Professional Home", a motto that defines his IEEE Presidency.
-He has served as the IEEE Vice President, Technical Activities (2019), Division IX Director of IEEE Board of Directors (2016-17), and the President of IEEE Signal Processing Society (2012-13), in which he has also served as Vice President - Publications (2006-08) and a member on the Board of Governor.
-He was the Editor-in-Chief of IEEE Signal Processing Magazine (2003-05).
-Dr. Liu was a founder of Asia-Pacific Association of Signal and Information Processing (APSIPA).
+Dr. Liu was 2022 IEEE President and CEO.
+He has served as the IEEE Vice President, Technical Activities (2019), Division IX Director of IEEE Board of Directors (2016-17), and the President of IEEE Signal Processing Society (2012-13).
+He was a founder of Asia-Pacific Association of Signal and Information Processing (APSIPA).

 Dr. Liu was a Distinguished University Professor, Distinguished Scholar-Teacher, and Christine Kim Eminent Professor of Information Technology of the University of Maryland, College Park, from where he retired at the end of 2021 after over three decades of career in education.
-Over the past decades, he has trained over 70 Ph.D. and postdoctoral students, of which 12 are now IEEE fellows, about thirty of whom are with major universities worldwide, and the rest are entrepreneurs or active members in industry.
+Over the past decades, he has trained over 76 doctoral/postdoctoral students, of which 13 are now IEEE fellows, about thirty of whom are with leading universities worldwide, leaders of major enterprises, and founders of successful startups that went IPO.
 According to the Mathematics Genealogy Project, he has had over 200+ Ph.D. descendants.

 the 2021 IEEE Fourier Award for Signal Processing with the citation “For outstanding leadership in and pioneering contributions to signal processing for wireless sensing and communications”,